 - 2.8 All sites with planning permission have been included in the SHLAA regardless of size.
-Sites without planning permission are included where they are expected to deliver 10 or more units. - 2.9 In addition to those sites currently with planning permission additional sites were also identified within the scope of the assessment from the following sources: - Any Unitary Development Plan (UDP) allocations that haven't been developed for housing or for another use have been included in the SHLAA if it has been determined that they have the potential to accommodate residential development. - Sites where there is an undetermined planning application have been included where it is likely that the scheme will receive permission.
+Sites without planning permission are included where they are expected to deliver 10 or more units. - 2.9 In addition to those sites currently with planning permission additional sites were also identified within the scope of the assessment from the following sources: - Sites where there is an undetermined planning application have been included where it is likely that the scheme will receive permission. - Sites which previously had planning permission for at least ten dwellings but where permission has now expired, and still have development potential.
+Sites with under ten units are deleted once the permission expires. - Masterplans which include land that does not yet have planning permission

-- Sites which previously had planning permission for at least ten dwellings but where permission has now expired, and still have development potential.
-Sites with under ten units are deleted once the permission expires. - Masterplans which include land that does not yet have planning permission - Planning applications that have been refused or withdrawn and where it is likely that issues could be overcome through submission of a revised planning application - Land in the ownership of the city council and other public bodies that is surplus and likely to become available for development - Vacant and/or derelict land and buildings (including underused land and buildings) including sites subject to bids and other funding streams. - Opportunities in existing housing areas for redevelopment and redesign - Land suggested by others (such as through the Local Plan and PfE 'call for sites').
+- Planning applications that have been refused or withdrawn and where it is likely that issues could be overcome through submission of a revised planning application - Land in the ownership of the city council and other public bodies that is surplus and likely to become available for development - Vacant and/or derelict land and buildings (including underused land and buildings) including sites subject to bids and other funding streams. - Opportunities in existing housing areas for redevelopment and redesign - Land suggested by others, such as through the Local Plan and PfE 'call for sites' and any additional sites submitted by owners/developers/agents on an ad-hoc basis.